My earliest brush with ink

 One brush, and one brush alone, draws it all.

 A match for the racing mind

-Drawing is my valiant attempt at capturing some (if at all) the emotions that flash and otherwise disappear.
+Drawing is my valiant attempt at capturing some (if at all) of that which flashes and otherwise disappear.

-There is hardly time for any mark making medium to linger on a spot, let alone change medium for different expression.
+There is hardly time for any mark making medium to linger on a spot.
+Forget about switching medium for a different expression.